 Her deep connection to the spiritual world supported her through multiple surgeries, decades of prescribed medications, and a long persistent search for modalities that would help her to heal.
 In 2015 Elizabeth entered into Dr. Peter Przekop’s Pain Management Program where she was able to free herself of the chronic pain cycle and find a way to live a life free of suffering.

-Now in recovery, Elizabeth is a health facilitator specializing in stress and chronic pain management, an empowerment coach, EFT/ Tapping and Ancestral Clearing practitioner, and kundalini yoga teacher helping people to step into the power of their own healing.
+Now in recovery, Elizabeth is a health facilitator specializing in Stress and Chronic Pain Management, Bi-Lateral EFT/ Tapping, Ancestral Clearing, and Kundalini Yoga – Kriya, Meditation and Pranayama.
+Her mission is to help people to step into the power of their own healing.
 She has turned her attention as a patient advocate in service to the alarmingly high population of people who suffer from or are in recovery from chronic pain.